alexeyavdey/gptbot/README.md

 # ChatGPT Telegram Bot

 This project is a Telegram bot that uses OpenAI's Assistant API to bring ChatGPT to Telegram.
-It uses the AsyncOpenAI client and aiogram lib
+It uses the AsyncOpenAI client and aiogram lib.
+Voice messages are transcribed with OpenAI Whisper.

 <div align="center">
   <img src="tg.jpg" alt="GPT Bot Image">